 The hallway here is long and open and dark for a part of it, then lighted.
 From here one can see the far end of the hallway where a set off doors can be seen next to the far cross of the hallway connecting the new section of the campus.
 It is sterile white upper with a gray, green bottom color and a carnival colored granite tile making up the floor.
 Along the wall in the main hallway are the lockers that are occupied by the students.
 The hallway is currently empty of everyone, save silence except for an occasional voice from a nearby room or office.

 As the freshman student staggers blindly down the hallway, he held his guts in with one hand from the gaping wound on his abdomen from an old scar that he received from an old surgery in 1985.
-His hand prints covered in blood marks his progress down the hall, as they appeared on the white walls or locker doors.
-By the time he made it to the home-room, several minutes late, and leaving a trail of blood on the floor, the piercing cold having faded, replaced by a throbbing pain, he stood in the doorway for several minutes unnoticed outside before stepping through it.
-A moment later, he stands in the door of his homeroom and as he did so, waits until he is acknowledged by the class or by anyone.
-There is a gasp, then a scream by one of his classmates.
+His bloody hand prints cover the wall and the locker doors, marking his progress down the hall.
+By the time he made it to the home-room, several minutes late, he had left a trail of blood on the floor, the piercing cold having faded, replaced by a throbbing pain.
+It is outside that he stood in the doorway for several minutes unnoticed by everyone sitting at their desks until someone turned and there was a gasp and scream by one of his classmates.
+He had been noticed and chaos circulated through the room to follow.

-“It’s...”
-They gasp, and they all stood, including Ms. Hill who sits at her desk.
-A few rushed toward him, as did Hill and quickly assessed the situation.
-In the other room, the other students in Ms. Teitelbaum’s class stand up, spying the injured person and they gasp, especially Emily Montgomery whom he waved to every morning for the last few months since beginning his freshman year.
-They heard the scream and could see the commotion next door.
-They wonder what is going on.
-It is pandemonium in the room.
+“It’s… Miller…” A voice gasped, and they all stood, including Ms. Hill who sat at her desk.
+A few rushed toward him, as did Hill who quickly assessed the situation, clustering around him in the front of the room.
+In the other room, the other students in Ms. Teitelbaum’s class stood up hearing the scream and all spied the injured student who had entered the room.

 “Sweet Jesus.”
 Hill gasped, “Jennifer, go to the office and get the Vice Principal, and the Principal.
 Have the Office call an ambulance, right now.”
-The young girl is still stunned by his entry and stood there for several seconds, staring at the young man who leans against the wall.
+The young woman is still stunned by her classmate’s entry and stood there for several seconds, staring at the young man who leans against the wall, a pool of blood forming around his feet.
 Hill motioned to her.

 “Please, right now, Jennifer.”

-Jennifer dashed through the door and she runs literally down the tiled hallway, sliding around corners and came up huffing as she enters the main office a moment later.
+“Yes Ms. Hill!”
+Jen exclaimed, and dashed through the doorway.
+She ran literally down the tiled hallway, sliding around corners and came up huffing as she entered the main office a moment later.

 “We need help in Ms. Hill’s homeroom!”
 Jennifer exclaimed, “A student came in covered in blood and we need an ambulance called right now.”

-Ms Metzler, the Secretary of the office nodded to the young girl, picking up the phone as Stan Wenclewicz and Steven Rhoades appear from the offices along with the nurse.
+Ms Metzler, the Secretary of the office nodded to the young student, picking up the phone as Stan Wenclewicz and Steven Rhoades appeared from the offices along with the nurse.

 “Stan, go out front and coordinate the police fire and ambulance when they get here, and have all teachers report to the hallways.
 We better inform them of this incident.”

 The student now lies in a fairly big pool of his blood, pooling on the surface of the desks and drips onto the floor.
-He barely is conscious, as the pain is intolerable and the nurse stands at his side, only holding his hand, a look of frustration on her face.
+He barely is conscious, as the pain is intolerable and the nurse stands at his side, only holding his hand, a look of frustration on her face, having packed the wound with gauze.

 “Come on… uh…” She pauses, looking at Ms. Hill, who nods her head in response to the look by the nurse.